-“Woman having her head among clouds, and the rest being little visible, due to the splendor surrounding her.
-She protrudes a hand off splendor, with which she holds a lily, while the leaning other holds a ball and a pair of compasses.
-Beauty is depicted with her head hidden among clouds, since it is not a thing to be talked about by mortals and less to be known by human brain.
-Beauty is nothing less, metaphorically, than a splendor coming from the light of God’s face, as it is defined by platonians, causing it to be at one with him.
+Bellezza: “Woman having her head among clouds, and the rest being little visible, due to the splendor surrounding her.
+She protrudes a hand of splendor, with which she holds a lily, while the leaning other holds a ball and a pair of compasses.
+Beauty is depicted with her head hidden among clouds since it is not a thing to be talked about by mortals and less to be known by the human brain.
+Beauty is nothing less, metaphorically, than a splendor coming from the light of God’s face, as it is defined by platonists, causing it to be at one with him.
 The first beauty transmits to creatures the idea of God.
-But like those watching themselves in a mirror suddenly forget, as San Giacomo said in his canonical letter, in the same way we see beauty in mortal things.
+But like those watching themselves in a mirror, suddenly forget, as San Giacomo said in his canonical letter, in the same way, we see beauty in mortal things.

-Here Cesare Ripa is not only expressing his special power of imagination on beauty, but is precisely portraying the necessary conditions of alchemical work.
+Here Cesare Ripa is not only expressing his special power of imagination on beauty but is precisely portraying the necessary conditions of alchemical work.
 Now we should have to bear a sonnet too.
-But do not be scared since I will trim all the italian passion for you:
+But do not be scared since I will trim all the Italian passion for you:

-If you remember my post on Hypnerotomachia Poliphili a round temple was used to represent the Mercurius in all its functions.
+If you remember my post on Hypnerotomachia Poliphili, a round temple was used to represent the Mercurius in all its functions.

-Finally we arrive at the first, more catching eyes and peculiar feature of the Cesare Ripa Beauty engraving: the girls’s beard.
-Since this girl is unquestionably wearing a big white beard.
+Finally, we arrive at the first, more catching eyes and peculiar feature of the Cesare Ripa Beauty engraving: the girl’s beard since this girl is unquestionably wearing a big white beard.
 Even if Cesare Ripa refuses the evidence and defines it as “Clouds”.
-On the right I produced the same subject engraving from another edition of Iconologia, that one published in Venice in 1645.
+On the right, I produced the same subject engraving from another edition of Iconologia, published in Venice in 1645.
 And the girl is perhaps among clouds but still wearing a beard.
-My introducing mythological notes on Eiresione now can be helpful too.
+Introducing mythological notes on Eiresione now can be helpful too.

 Cesare Ripa: FEMININE BEAUTY

-“At first a dart wound is not so painful, but increases with penetration, and it is very difficult to be extracted then.
-In the same way who starts loving a woman does not suffer at the beginning, but as he/she goes”.
+“At first, a dart wound is not so painful, but increases with penetration, and it is very difficult to be extracted then.
+In the same way, who starts loving a woman does not suffer at the beginning, but as he/she goes”.

 “The woman is naked since she doesn’t want to be covered, as Vergilius said: of a beautiful girl nobody trusts the colors, in fact when white blossoms fall, begin black wastes.
-And Ovidius from his Ars Amandi ( the art of love): Forms are fragile over the years, flowers are not forever violet, or lilac, nature retakes its space and the dropped rose then gets frozen in a spine”.
+And Ovidius from his Ars Amandi ( the art of love): Forms are fragile over the years, flowers are not forever violet or lilac, nature retakes its space, and the dropped rose then gets frozen in a spine”.